 The Twin Paradox in Einstein’s Relativity Theory describes a thought experiment in which there are two identical twins, one of whom makes a journey into space in a high-speed rocket and returns home to find that the twin who remained on Earth has aged more.
-This post analyzes the paradox and describes a difference between Clock Time and Conscious Time.
+This post analyzes the paradox and describes the difference between Clock Time and Conscious Time.
 The analysis shows that if such an experiment is actually performed, the traveling twin may age more (rather than less) under certain circumstances if the age is measured according to Conscious Time even though the clock will indicate a lesser time.

 Table of Contents